 Main identification features

-- no pectoral
+- pelvic behind pectoral base

 - Findley, L.T., Hendrickx, M.E., Brusca, R.C., van der Heiden, A.M., Hastings, P.A., Torre, J., 2003., Diversidad de la Macrofauna Marina del Golfo de California, Mexico., CD-ROM versión 1.0.
 Projecto de la Macrofauna del Golfo .
 Derechos reservados de los autores y Conservación Internacional.